I can’t complain too much about today.

 I guess the bright side is that I get a whole lot of books read during the weekends.

-As the saying goes, I put on my big girl panties, grabbed my noise‑cancelling headphones, gritted my teeth, and sat in the living room for a while.
+As the saying goes, I put on my big girl panties, grabbed my noise‑canceling headphones, gritted my teeth, and sat in the living room for a while this evening.

 You can only stare at four bedroom walls for so long before you’re ready to scream.